virresh/StockD/README.md

 I welcome everyone to join in the [gitter chatroom](https://gitter.im/virresh/StockD) and help each other out.

 ### Steps to run (For Users), from version 4.1 onwards:
-- Install Microsoft dot net (latest version. >= version 4.8 is recommended) from https://dotnet.microsoft.com/download/dotnet-framework
+- Install Microsoft dot net (latest version. >= version 4.8 is recommended) from https://dotnet.microsoft.com/download/dotnet-framework.
+Not required on most modern windows, so feel free to skip this step and return to it later if the application doesn't start.
 - Download the latest release from https://github.com/virresh/StockD/releases/latest.
 - Run the .exe on Windows